 The public awareness of PropTech is on the uptake.
 According to CB Insights, an estimated $6 billion in venture capital has been invested on a global scale in PropTech since 2011, with about 70% of that colossal growth occurring roughly within the past two years.
 That trend is on an upward climb, as financing volume for PropTech enjoys a steady surge of 36% year on year amid projections looking at $3 billion by the end of 2017.

 In the wake of all this excitement, it is the consumers that may stand to benefit the most as they become empowered through the wonderful possibilities brought about by technology.

 Cryptocurrency payments are an automatic process thanks to blockchain technology.
-Julian Kwan, the founder of InvestaCrowd has said that “Cryptocurrencies are obviously one of the hottest spaces in real estate right now,” adding that “We’re watching it very closely.”
+The founder of LiteCoin – has said that “Cryptocurrencies are one of the hottest spaces in real estate right now,” adding that “We’re watching it very closely.”

 Bitcoin, Ethereum and other forms of cryptocurrency are now helping property buyers avoid lawyers, notary requirement and other middlemen.
-They also enable easy cross-border transactions due to the fact that they are not bound by country-specific interest rates and transaction charges (although they may have their own fees).
+They also enable easy cross-border transactions since they are not bound by country-specific interest rates and transaction charges (although they may have their fees).

 Internet of Things: